 Premium Paid YES / NO

 Signed by Insurer Date/Stamp

 Certificate of Insurance Currency Submitted YES / NO Date of Certificate/

 3. Contract Works Insu ırance

-tor commences work under the Con stract, the Contractor shall effect an insurance policy
+[Generally, before the Contract or commences work under the Con tract, the Contractor shall effect an insurance policy

+(a) the care of the whole of the work under the Contract from ar ate of Practical Completion, and nd including the date of commencement of the work

-under the Contract to D (b) the care of outstanding v Pate of Practical Completion, and work and items to be removed from nd including the date of commencement of the work the Site by the Contractor after the Date of Practical ance with the Contractor's obligations.
+(b) the care of outstanding w ork and items to be removed from t he Site by the Contractor after the Date of Practical nce with the Contractor's obligations.

-and shall cover the Principal, employed from time to time in and, shall be effected with an Contractor ceases to be respo the Commonwealth of Australia, Co relation to the work under the Contr insurer and approved in writing by t The Commonwealth of Australia and the Contractor, intractor and all Consultants, and all subcontractors act for their respective rights, interests and liabilities he Principal The policy shall be maintained until the ninimum cover of \$10,000,000 in the joint names of etion of the works is required].
+and shall cover the Principal, t employed from time to time in i and, shall be effected with an i Contractor ceases to be respo he Commonwealth of Australia, Con relation to the work under the Contra nsurer and approved in writing by the The Commonwealth of Australia and the Contractor, intractor and all Consultants, and all subcontractors act for their respective rights, interests and liabilities he Principal The policy shall be maintained until the ininimum cover of \$10,000,000 in the joint names of tion of the works is required].

 Name of Insured Policy Number

-Expiry Date / Limit of Indemnity
+Expiry Date Limit of Indemnity

 Business Description

 Endorsement

-Jandakot Airport Holdings F Pty Ltd and Commonwealth of A ustralia noted as principle / joint insured.
+Jandakot Airport Holdings F Pty Ltd and Commonwealth of Au ustralia noted as principle / joint insured.

 Premium Paid YES / NO

 Signed by Insurer Date/Stamp

 Certificate of Currency Submitted YES / NO Date of Certificate/

-4. Personal Accident 8 k Sickness
+4. Personal Accident & Sickness

 Name of Insured Policy Number

-Expiry Date Weekly Date/
+Expiry Date / Weekly Date/

 Weekly Benefit Capital Benefit

 Premium Paid YES / NO

 Signed by Insurer Date/ Stamp

 Certificate of Currency Submitted YES / NO Date of Certificate//